The very first tip for how to start writing a book is to have a plan.

 But when it comes to fiction and a word count of 110,000 words, a detailed plan is always going to be the best place to start.

-You don’t need to spend weeks on it.
+You don’t need to spend weeks on your outline.
 With the steps I have detailed in this article, it should take you no more than a few days to complete.

 That is a good investment that will save you so much time over the weeks or months it will take you to write your book.